School Education Values

 - We try to make sure that people from different groups are consulted and are involved in our decisions, especially children, parent/carers and those of us who can be treated less favourably.

-Our school motto is ‘Dream, Believe, Achieve and Grow Together’ and we aim to teach the values of friendship, cooperation, tolerance, resilience, positivity, pride, equality, respect, honesty, trust and responsibility.
+Our school motto is ‘'EDUCATION.
+EXPLORATION and ENJOYMENT and we aim to teach the values of friendship, cooperation, tolerance, resilience, positivity, pride, equality, respect, honesty, trust and responsibility.

 Our duties are to: